-The strategy of influencer marketing takes many forms.
-When an authoritative web publisher mentions or links to your content, or an individual with a strong social media following points traffic in your direction, the impact on your marketing program can be significant.
+Influencer marketing takes many forms.
+When an authoritative web publisher mentions or links to your content — or an individual with a strong social media following points traffic in your direction — the impact on your marketing program can be significant.

-Influencer marketing can expand brand awareness, provide unique product promotion opportunities and add value to your search engine optimization, content marketing and social media efforts.
+Through SEO backlinks, influencer marketing can expand brand awareness and provide unique product promotion opportunities.
+This increase of awareness can then add additional value to your other search engine optimization efforts as well as your content marketing and social media efforts.

-It’s a heavy lift to do all of this with one strategy!
-Since we are search people here at Silverback, let’s focus on how to use influencer marketing to improve your SEO.
+But since we’re search people here at Silverback, let’s focus on how to use influencer marketing for SEO backlinks to improve your search ranking.

 Influencers can provide two valuable components to your SEO program:

 - Backlinks.
+SEO and backlinks go hand in hand.
 Links to your site from authoritative web publishers are the gold standard of Google.
-The most consistent influencers on high search rank are relevant content and a strong backlink profile.
+The most consistent factors that influence high search rank are relevant content and a strong SEO backlink profile.
 Influencers who can link to your website are extremely valuable — and they know it.

 - Traffic.
 Traffic is a strong signal to Google that your website has relevant content that users find valuable.
 While it is only one of many signs that Google reads to determine search rank, it is safe to say that traffic is a big help to your SEO program — whether it comes from a web publisher, social media, an email newsletter or other quality sources.